Julie Doiron

-Julie Doiron (born June 28, 1972) is a Canadian singer-songwriter of Acadian heritage.
-She has been the bass guitarist and co-vocalist for the Canadian indie rock band Eric's Trip since its formation in 1990.
-She has released ten solo albums, beginning with 1996's Broken Girl, and is also the lead singer for the band Julie and the Wrong Guys.
+Julie Elaine Doiron (born June 28, 1972) is a Canadian singer-songwriter of Acadian heritage.
+She has been the bassist and co-vocalist for the Canadian indie rock band Eric's Trip since its formation in 1990.
+Doiron has also released ten solo albums, beginning with 1996's Broken Girl, and is also the lead singer for the band Julie and the Wrong Guys.

+Early life

+Julie Elaine Doiron was born in Moncton, New Brunswick.
+She graduated from École Mathieu-Martin, a francophone high school in Dieppe, in 1990.

 Career

 Doiron started playing guitar (later switching to bass) in Eric's Trip at the age of 18, having joined the band at the insistence of her then-boyfriend, Eric's Trip guitarist Rick White.
 Shortly before the band's break-up in 1996, she released a solo album under the name Broken Girl, which followed two previous 7-inch EPs ("Dog Love, Pt.
 2" & "Nora") also released under that name.
 All of her subsequent material has been released under her own name.
 She started her own label, Sappy Records, to release several of her solo efforts.
 Although most of her solo material has been written and performed in English, she also released an album of French language material, Désormais, as well as several EPs of material sung in Spanish.

 In 1999, Doiron performed at the 1999 Stardust Picnic festival at Historic Fort York, Toronto.
 That year she recorded an album with the Ottawa band Wooden Stars, which was the first time she had worked with a band since the end of Eric's Trip.
 Also in 1999, she was featured in a film, entitled Salt, which was filmed that fall.
-The film was created by the Naitonal Film Board of Canada, and released in 2000.She shared a Juno Award for Julie Doiron and the Wooden Stars in March 2000.
+The film was created by the National Film Board of Canada, and released in 2000.
+She shared a Juno Award for Julie Doiron and the Wooden Stars in March 2000.

 Eric's Trip reunited in 2001, and have played shows periodically ever since.
 She has also appeared as a guest musician on albums by The Tragically Hip (2000s Music at Work), Gordon Downie (2001's Coke Machine Glow, 2003's Battle of the Nudes and 2010's The Grand Bounce), and Herman Düne.
 In 2006 she helped launch SappyFest with Paul Henderson and Jon Claytor as an extension of the reinstated Sappy Records.
 She has also released a split record co-credited to the alternative country band Okkervil River, and collaborated with Frederick Squire and American musician Phil Elverum on the 2008 Mount Eerie album Lost Wisdom.
 She played with indie rock band Shotgun & Jaybird until their demise in 2007.
 She also played drums as part of a short-lived duo with Fred Squire.
 Initially called "Blue Heeler", they changed their name to "Calm Down Its Monday", and released a split 7-inch EP on K Records, with two solo Doiron songs on the flip side.